 Anything more than ACNY isn’t free: you will need to pay each year for at least hosting and probably the domain name (e.g. www.exampleparish.org.uk) too.

 - Build-it-yourself website tools (£50-100 annual for no-adverts) :

 - Pay a website builder (£100-500/annual): lots of web firms available.
-Three worth checking out are Church Connect (which is based on Squarespace hosting), Nettl and Crome Creations (Nettl and Crome use WordPress setups).
-Crome Creations is run by Chris Witham, a Reader in the Forest of Dean.
-All three providers will include a high quality theme that is responsive to mobile, tablet and desktop screens with a consistent layout.
-Accessibility and SEO features are built in.
+Two worth checking out are Church Connect (which is based on Squarespace hosting), and Nettl (based on WordPress, just like this website).
+All such providers these days will include a high quality theme that is responsive to mobile, tablet and desktop screens with a consistent layout.
+Accessibility and SEO tools are built in.
 The WordPress and Squarespace systems make it easy for one or multiple people to add and edit website content with ease.
-The websites come with security certificates to provide you with the essential little green padlock.
+The websites come with security certificates to provide you with the essential little padlock (https, not just http).
 A website with Nettl will cost around £500 to setup.
-Crome Creations costs a £300 one off setup fee and £120 per year ongoing (includes hosting and your own domain name).
 Church Connent is around £500 for them to set you up, with a £10 monthly hosting fee.

 Appearing on web searches

 - SEO: To improve the chances of Google (and other search engines) ranking your pages more highly in their results, the structure and accessibility of your website is vital.
 For SEO-specific advice, there is good clear guidance at: http://static.googleusercontent.com/media/www.google.com/en//webmasters/docs/search-engine-optimization-starter-guide.pdf